Conversion minter

 - Holders trigger conversion on the source asset; the conversion feature burns the source position and the conversion-minter mints the matching target position to the holder's wallet.

-- No separate operator action is required for routine conversions.
+- Routine conversions need no separate operator step.
 The minter executes on chain alongside the source-side conversion call.

 Operating considerations